Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         graduation, full name, signature and title, academic rank, degree of the signer, conversion table of 10-point scale, 4-point scale and letter grade;
-    b)  For the master\'s degree appendix (according to the form of Appendix XVII), fully state: full name, middle name (if any), first name, date of birth, gender, place of birth, student code, training program, training major, training form, course,
+    b)  For the master's degree appendix (according to the form of Appendix XVII), fully state: full name, middle name (if any), first name, date of birth, gender, place of birth, student code, training program, training major, training form, course,